Gregory Kolden, Ph.D.

 Wisconsin Psychiatric Institute and Clinics

 6001 Research Park Blvd

 Gregory G. Kolden, Ph.D., is Professor of Psychiatry and Psychology at the University of Wisconsin School of Medicine and Public Health.
-He is the Director of the Psychology Training Program and Chief Psychologist.
 His research has focused on the evaluation of the relational elements underlying changes that result from behavioral interventions in psychiatric and medical populations.
 He is also a certified IPT therapist, supervisor, and trainer of the Interpersonal Psychotherapy Institute and has served as an American Psychological Association Commission on Accreditation site visitor for a number of years.